phnx-im/docs/src/functional_requirements.md

 The distinction between users and their clients is difficult because the user will perform most of their interactions with the homeserver through the client.
 The following is a list of operations performed through the client, which concern the user as their own entity and might thus also affect all of their clients.

-* Client management: Users MUST be able to manage clients (this includes updates to client key material).
-* Account reset: Users SHOULD be able to reset the account.
-Members of groups the user is in MUST be notified of the reset.
-* User name change: Users MUST be able to change their user name.
+* Display name change: Users MUST be able to change their display name.
 Members of groups the user is in MUST be notified of the new name.
 * User discovery: Users MUST be able to discover other users.
 * Connection establishment: Users MUST be able to initialize a connection with previously discovered users (via a two-user MLS group, implies retrieval of [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) of all of the other user's clients).
 * Connection rejection: Users MUST be able to accept or reject a connection initialized by another (local or federated) user.
 The sender of the connection request SHOULD be notified of the acceptance or rejection of the request.
-* Connection management: Users SHOULD be able to block other (local or federated) users s.t. they don't receive messages from that user anymore.
-Users SHOULD be able to unblock previously blocked users.
 * Account deletion: Users MUST be able to delete their account.
 Members of groups the user is in MUST be notified of the deletion.

 ### Functional Requirements for Clients